Healthy Paprika-Spiced Cauliflower Soup – this is a staple in Hungarian cuisine and called Karfiolleves. [4-6 servings]

 1 small head cauliflower, large stem removed, cut into florets

-Add broth, cauliflower, and carrot; season with pepper, and bring to a gentle boil.
-Reduce heat to medium, and cook, stirring occasionally, until vegetables are tender, about 15 minutes.
+Add the broth, cauliflower, and carrot (and parsnip if using); season with pepper, and bring to a gentle boil.
+Reduce heat to medium, and cook, stirring occasionally, until the vegetables are tender, about 15 minutes.

-Key to this soup is adding the little soup dumplings.
-Click here for that recipe - ideal if you make this step one.
+The key to this soup is adding the little soup dumplings.
+Click here for that recipe - ideal if you make this step one, and refrigerate the dough until needed..

 Season to taste with salt and pepper.
 If you have used salted butter and/or high sodium broth - be careful with the salt.
 Taste before adding.
 You can always add more but you can't take it out.
 Serve with a dollop of sour cream, and a sprinkle of chopped parsley can be added as a garnish.